What is Huntington's Disease?

 JHD: Juvenile Huntington's Disease

 Juvenile Huntington's disease (JHD) is a less common, early-onset form of Huntington's disease that begins in childhood or adolescence, typically present in someone under the age of 20.
+Juvenile HD only accounts for only 5-10% of overall HD cases.
 It is a progressive disorder that causes the breakdown of brain cells in certain areas of the brain.
 Juvenile Huntington's disease has a rapid disease progression once symptoms present.
-Symptoms include losing the ability to walk, impaired speech, difficulty swallowing, depression, OCD, anxiety.

 Shelby Lentz, President and Founder of Champions for HD, and her sister, Breanna, who was diagnosed with JHD.